nic-str/astropix-doc/docs/setup/setup.md

 It can also be used for AstroPix4, by using the branch [dev_nic](https://github.com/AstroPix/astep-fw/tree/dev_nic).

-A legacy software, [astropix-python](https://github.com/AstroPix/astropix-python) together with[astropix-fw](https://github.com/AstroPix/astropix-fw), is available, supporting all chip versions.
+A legacy software, [astropix-python](https://github.com/AstroPix/astropix-python) together with [astropix-fw](https://github.com/AstroPix/astropix-fw), is available, supporting all chip versions.